OmarAglan/ArbSh/README.md

     -   Unknown named parameters are currently ignored instead of causing an error.
 -   **Error Handling:** Rudimentary (basic exceptions caught, but no rich `ErrorRecord` objects like PowerShell).
 -   **Features:**
-    -   No Arabic language support (commands or text rendering) is implemented yet.
+    -   Basic Arabic command and parameter name support is implemented via the `[ArabicName]` attribute.
+Full Arabic text rendering (BiDi/RTL) is not yet implemented.
     -   No external process execution support yet.
     -   No scripting features (variables are hardcoded in Parser, no functions, flow control, etc.).
     -   No tab completion, history, or aliasing.